cityofboulder/IT_GIS_FacilityID/README.md

 cd /d path\to\facilityid
 ```

-Now, still in Command Prompt, enter into the conda environment created especially for this package:
+Now, still in Command Prompt, enter into the conda environment created especially for this package, and download the package requirements:

 ```
-conda activate facilityid_env
+activate facilityid_env
+conda install pyyaml
 ```

 Lastly, tell Python to do its thing!